-For Canadians, the British and their First Nation allies, the second year of the War of 1812 brought disheartening defeats as well as notable victories.
-The U.S. invaded the Niagara Peninsula and marched on Montréal while the previous year’s successes of Brock, Tecumseh and other leaders were in jeopardy.
+For the Canadians, the British and their First Nation allies, the second year of the War of 1812 brought disheartening defeats as well as notable victories.
+The United States invaded the Niagara Peninsula and marched on Montréal while the previous year’s successes of Brock, Tecumseh and other leaders were in jeopardy.
 Some communities in southern Ontario were now witnessing U.S. occupation, but the challenges of 1813 spawned heroes and heroines, who used their cunning bravery to change the course of the war.

 In May 1813, U.S. soldiers captured Fort George and took control of both sides of the Niagara River.
 In occupied Queenston, U.S. troops billeted themselves in Secord’s household.
 On the evening of June 21, 1813, Secord learned of the secret attack plan that convinced her to travel more than 30 kilometres to warn Canadian forces and their allies.